 Heel – This is the area of the hub that is next to the hosel.

 Hole Out – A term when a golfer shoots the ball into the hole from off of the green.

 Home course – This is the club/course to which the player is a member and houses their handicap.

-Honors – The person with the best score on the previous hole has the honors of teeing off first on the next hole.
+Honors – The person with the best score on the previous hole has the honor of teeing off first on the next hole.